About The Royal Standard of England

 History of The Royal Standard of England

-Although the first official mention of the pub appears in 1213, the site is said to have been previously used an alehouse from Saxon times where beer was brewed.
+Although the first official mention of the pub appears in 1213, the site is said to have been previously used as an alehouse from Saxon times where beer was brewed.
 During the Norman era, the pub received much of its trade from local tile-makers, whose jobs reportedly included making tiles for Windsor Castle and the Palace of Westminster.

 During the 17th century, the pub became a popular meeting place for various groups of royalists, and one story claims that Charles II granted the pub permission to change its name from The Ship to the far grander Royal Standard of England in thanks for the venue allowing his father, Charles I, to hide from danger in its roof space.
 Some versions of the story say that Charles II’s gratitude to the pub extended even further, as he allegedly met his mistresses in rooms at the top of the building.
 The pub’s popularity declined in the mid-18th century, but supplying nearby rail workers with a strong, then-illegal ale named ‘Owd Rodger’ helped the venue to become successful once again.